bluwy/create-vite-extra/template-deno-preact/README.md

 Currently there's a "papercut" for Deno users:

-- peer dependencies need to be referenced in `vite.config.js` - in this example it is only `vue` package that needs to be referenced
+- peer dependencies need to be referenced in `vite.config.js` - in this example it is `preact` and `preact/hooks` packages that need to be referenced